When To Use LoadStrike

 Best Fit

-LoadStrike is a strong fit when business latency depends on more than one hop.
+LoadStrike is a strong fit when a plain request-step scenario is not enough and business latency depends on more than one hop.
 That includes APIs that publish to Kafka, services that fan out to workers, browser journeys that trigger async processing, or any path where success is only visible later.

 Team Fit